Shaded by Robin Michaelson

 Not so much because he is a calm person as that he is so solidly repressed, Joe almost never expresses surprise or anger overtly.
 Typically, even when there is a serious problem, Joe has a convincing, almost religious way of carrying himself as if he were above it.
 But I could not think of a time since, in high school, when he kicked my butt on the soccer field, that Joe had been this abrupt with me.

 "I can check the phone logs," I said.

 "I just want to make sure our names aren't floating around where they shouldn't be.
 You know how important that is to us."

 "I'll check around," I said.
-By then I was waving my young underwriter back to me, motioning with my hands for her to bring the file, so that by the time I hung up with Joe I had already laid eyes on what is normally overlooked as the only truly superfluous piece of information in any given file: the applicant's name.
+By then I was waving my young underwriter back to me, motioning with my hands for her to bring the file, so by the time I hung up with Joe, I had already laid eyes on what is normally overlooked as the only truly superfluous piece of information in any given file: the applicant's name.